Request for Information (RFI): Meaning and Examples

 Download the Free Tool: Request for Proposal (RFP) Template

 A request for information is a general request made to a potential supplier to learn more about that company's offerings.
-It’s a preliminary form used to request information on products or services that can help your company achieve its goals.
+It’s a preliminary form used to request information about products or services that can help your company achieve its goals.

 Tool